andradejacob36/Implementing-Active-Directory-On-Premises-in-Azure/README.md

 </p>
 <p>

-2. Login to the Domain Controller and enable ICMPv4 in on the local windows Firewall.
+2.Login to the Domain Controller and enable ICMPv4 in on the local windows Firewall.
     <ol type="a">
       <li>While DC-1 keeps blocking incoming ping request, switch back to your Azure dashboard and initiate "DC-1" VM.</li>
       <li>Under Essentials, copy DC-1 Public IP address.</li>